 By 1863 when the world’s first underground railway had opened between Farringdon and Paddington the only access into London from Chingford was by twice weekly stagecoach.
 Unlike its historically more accessible neighbour Walthamstow, Chingford* was practically cut off from civilisation until the arrival of the railway ten years later.

-More famously connected with Elizabeth I the hunting lodge in the picture above was built for another famous royal and some 340 years following this event Chingford welcomed the country’s second longest-serving monarch to the town whilst celebrating another significant event in its history.
+More famously connected with Elizabeth I the hunting lodge in the picture below was built for another famous royal and some 340 years following this event Chingford welcomed the country’s second longest-serving monarch to the town whilst celebrating another significant event in its history.

 The walk starts and finishes close to Chingford Station.
 Chingford is in Zone 5 and is 10 minutes via London Overground from Walthamstow Central or 25 minutes from Liverpool Street.